nachiappannk/doc-store/ReadMe.md

  - The application should have a log in screen.
 The login screen should be backed by the Git Service provider.
  - Post logging in to the application, the encryption phrase is set.
  - This phrase is used to encrypt/decrypt the text documents.
- - As the authentication is already completed, the encrypted documents in Git repository.
+ - As the authentication is already completed, the encrypted documents are stored in Git repository.
  - It is important to note each encryption/decryption happens on the browser.
 Unencrypted document does not leave the browser.

 ## Use cases